11: A Warmer World- Temperature Effects On Chemical Reactions

 Inspiration for the chapter comes from Biochemical Adaptation by Hochachka and Somero.

-Organisms adapt to their environment, with one of the main drivers being temperature.
+Organisms adapt to their environment, with temperature among the main drivers.
 This has occurred over geological time (think of arctic camels 3.4 million years ago!) and space with temperature gradients in terrestrial and aquatic environments.
 This is evident in the different species that thrive at different mountain heights and ocean depths.
 Species that can move have advantages in selecting an environment best suited to their thermal needs.
 Historically, homo sapiens have engaged in seasonal migration, and aquatic species in vertical migrations.

 Two similar questions arise.
 Can organisms adapt to increasing temperatures as the climate changes, and are organisms living close to their maximal survivable temperatures?